Dherse/masterproef/masterproef/parts/2_ecosystem.typ

 Finally, there also exist tools for physical simulation, such as _Ansys Lumerical_ which are physical simulation tools that simulate the physical interactions of light with matter.
 These tools are used during the creation of photonic components used when creating @pic[s].
 However, they are generally slow and require large amounts of computation power @bogaerts_silicon_2018 @alerstam_parallel_2008.
 Therefore, when creating an @api or a language for photonic processor development, it is desirable to consider how simulations will be performed and the level of details that this simulator will provide.
 The higher the amount of details, the higher the computational needs.

-#{
-    set text(size: 12pt, fill: rgb(30, 100, 200))
-    smallcaps[*Verification*]
-}
+==== Verification
 As previously mentioned, when writing @hdl code, it is desirable to simulate the code to check that it behaves correctly.
 Therefore, it may even be desirable to automatically simulate code in a similar way that unit tests are performed.
 This action of automatically testing through simulation is called _verification_, as verification is an integral part of the @hdl workflow and ecosystem.
 Any photonic programming solution must provide a way to perform verification.
 This would be done by providing both a simulator and a tester and then providing a way of interfacing both together to perform verification.

 #pagebreak(weak: true)
 === Package manager

 #udefinition(footer: [ Adapted from @package-manager ])[
   A *package manager* or *dependency manager* is a tool that allows users to install and manage dependencies of their projects.
 These dependencies are generally libraries but can also be tools such as testing frameworks, etc.
 ]

 Package management is an integral part of modern language ecosystems.
 It allows users to easily install dependencies from the community and share new ones with the community.
 This is done through the use of a global repository of packages.
 Additionally, some package managers provide a way to create private repositories to protect intellectual property.